-The 1 MB DRAM contains the SAF memory, ECM buffer memory, work area, and page memory.
+The 1.5 MB DRAM contains the SAF memory, ECM buffer memory, work area, and page memory.
 The SAF memory can be extended by 2 or 4 Mbytes with an IC card.

-A 512 KB (4 Mbit) flash ROM is used for the system ROM.
+A 512 kB (4 Mbit) flash ROM is used for the system ROM.
 Software in this ROM can be rewritten from the IC card slot or by RDS.
+Another 128 kB mask ROM contains LCD wording data.